Emergency Room Technician Certification and Certificate Program Info

 An emergency room technician differs from a regular emergency medical technician (EMT) in that he or she provides assistance only within the confines of an emergency room at a healthcare facility.
 There are no academic or certificate programs specifically available for individuals who are interested in becoming medical technicians within an emergency room setting.
 Those individuals must complete an Emergency Medical Technician-Intermediate Certificate program, gain EMT certification and complete at least two years of professional experience within a clinical setting.

 An EMT-Intermediate certificate program provides students with the practical skills necessary to administer life-saving procedures on ill and injured patients before they reach a healthcare facility.
-Most EMT certificate programs offered at the Intermediate level contain an EMT-Basic clinical component teaching individuals how to perform patient assessment, treat basic wounds and fractures and handle respiratory trauma.
+Most EMT certificate programs offered at the Intermediate level contain an EMT-Basic clinical component that teaches individuals how to perform patient assessment, treat basic wounds and fractures and handle respiratory trauma.
 Such certificate programs also cover basic anatomy and physiology, medical procedures and medical department organization.

 In addition to holding a high school diploma, students interested in enrolling in an EMT-Intermediate certificate program should also have basic training in CPR.
 They should also be reasonably physically fit and able to lift and place patients onto stretchers.